KnIfER/PDFium-Android-Demo/README.md

 # PDFium Android Demo Viewer

-The Java beheaviour of this projetc is just like the original Demo project : *barteksc/AndroidPdfViewer*
+The beheaviour of this projetc is just like the original Demo project : *barteksc/AndroidPdfViewer*

 Yet this repo contains **three** build systems  :